Opportunity conversion rates are a critical sales metric in any organization.

 - Increase the opportunity conversion rate.

-They’re all important.
+Of course, they’re all important.

-Like many other salesforce dashboard charts, the opportunity conversion rate graph doesn’t give you the answer.
+However, like many other salesforce dashboard charts, the opportunity conversion rate graph doesn’t give you the answer.

 Rather, it tells you what questions to ask.